Yukaru-san/ficonv/README.md

 (It's too big for Github)

 # How does it work?
-Every 4 bytes byte from the input file represent 1 pixel in the image (r,g,b,a).<br>
+The program takes chunks of 4 bytes from the original file to represent 1 pixel (r,g,b,a).<br>
 This way the resulting image is always about the same size as the original file.

 # Installation